stegos/stegos-docs-hugo/content/developers/WebSocket_API.md

 Each **Account** can be recovered using 24-word **Recovery Phrase**.
 This recovery phrase is a mnemonic representation of raw account's secret key.
 Since this 24-word recovery phrase is just another representation of raw Curve25519 secret key, no password is needed to recover from it.

-**Accounts** have concept of **Sealing**/**Unsealing**:
+**Accounts** have concept of **Locking**/**Unlocking**:

-* **Sealed** account doesn't store sensitive information in the memory, such as secret key, balance, history and other.**Sealed** account can't create transaction and spent your money.
-Since secret key is not loaded, **Sealed** account also doesn't receive notifications about incoming payments.
+* **Locked** accounts doesn't store sensitive information in RAM, such as the secret key, balance, history, etc. **Locked** accounts can't create transactions and spend tokens.
+Since the secret key is not loaded, a **locked** account cannot receive notifications about incoming payments.
-* **Unsealed** account has secret key loaded into the memory.**Unsealed** account can create transactions, receive notification about incoming payments and perform other actions.
-In order to unseal account, a password is needed.
-Currently account is not **Sealed** automatically by a timeout, but this feature may be added in the future.
+* **Unlocked** accounts have the secret key loaded into memory. **Unlocked** accounts can create transactions, receive notification about incoming payments and perform other actions.
+A password is needed to to unlock an account.
+Accounts are not **locked** automatically after a timeout but we may add this feature in the future.

 #### List Accounts